 Swansea and the Gower Peninsular is one spectacular piece of coastline.
-As I stated in the Three Cliffs Bay post you can’t really go wrong on any stretch of the South Wales coastline.
-Just 20 minutes or so along from Three Cliffs Bay you come to the headland of The Mumbles, or sometimes known as Oystermouth.
+From The Mumbles and beyond, you can’t really go wrong on any stretch of the South Wales coastline.
+Just 20 minutes or so along from Three Cliffs Bay is the headland of The Mumbles, or sometimes known as Oystermouth.
 The Mumbles, Love that name!
-Where does it come from?
-Well in these photos you will see the two small island rising out of the sea in a certain shape.
-The strongest case you find from history for the name is French sailors of noting their similarity with breasts ‘mammelles’.

 This headland of The Mumbles is known by many as the gateway to the Gower Peninsular at the other end of Swansea bay from the City.
 Only a few miles outside Swansea to the West it lays claim to not only natural beauty and a sense of ‘wow’ but plenty of history to go with it.
 The Victorian pier was built in 1898 and has come a long way back to glory thanks to current refurbishing.
 I could see many enjoying lunch in the sun on the pier with views across to Swansea across the Bay.
 Such wide views.